CatarinaBarroqueiro/CacheCompass_Tracker/nodes/README.md

 The ESP32 can be programmed using the VSCode plugin [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#introduction), which enables to program directly in the board native functions and registers, with no framework or translation layer.
 However, in our case, we chose to develop using the [Arduino Framework](https://www.arduino.cc/) directly in VSCode, with the [PlatformIO](https://platformio.org/)  plugin.
 This approach allowed use to developed, flash and monitor code for the ESP32 all in one platform.

+In the upcoming sections analyzing the work done, we urge the reader to give a sneak-peak specially in the `Header`, which have appropriate documentation describing the goal of each method and class, as well as the `Src` or *source-code* , which contains all the code to implement the desired outcome of the functions/classes.

 ---
 ## GeoCache